pondermatic/kb-support/readme.txt

 * Built in SPAM protection
 * Customer portal enabling access to existing and historic tickets
 * Truly versatile - A bunch of hooks and filters for our developer friends
-* A growing number of [extensions](https://kb-support.com/extensions/) providing even more functionality and customisation options
+* A growing number of [extensions](https://kb-support.com/extensions/) to provide even more functionality and customisation options

 More information can be found at [https://kb-support.com/](https://kb-support.com/).